 Can You Buy French Real Estate with Cryptocurrency?

-We aim to stay current and keep you informed about new and innovative trends in the fast-moving French property market.
+We aim to stay current and keep you informed about the latest trends in the fast-moving French property market.
 It’s about having “a finger on the pulse” and staying ahead of the competition.
-That’s what we do; we get copied a lot, even by AI, you could say we influence influencers, c’est la vie.
-It’s a nice to be recognised as one of the market leaders in the industry.
-Today, we publish this Crypto related article, based on recent conversations with our international clients.
+That’s what we do; we get copied a lot, even by AI.
+You could say we influence influencers, c’est la vie.
+It’s nice to be recognised as one of the market leaders.
+Today, we publish this crypto-related article, based on recent conversations with our international clients.

 As the popularity of cryptocurrencies increases, more buyers, particularly Americans and investors, are considering using digital assets to purchase property in beautiful France, especially for luxury homes and prime real estate, including chateaux and historic properties.
 Although “crypto” is changing the way people invest and transfer value, French real estate law remains firmly rooted in traditional principles, particularly the requirement that transactions be settled in Euros.

 In this article, our legal experts explore and analyse the challenges and legal solutions for buyers who wish to use cryptocurrency when buying property in France.
-From mandatory Euro payments to innovative legal mechanisms like “payment in lieu” and exchange contracts, we clarify what is feasible, what is not, and how to navigate this complex and evolving legal landscape.
+From mandatory Euro payments to innovative legal mechanisms like “payment in lieu” and exchange contracts, we clarify what is feasible, what is not, and how to navigate this complex legal landscape before you arrange visits or prepare an offer for a property you want to buy.

 Purchasing Property with Cryptocurrency in France